Pot and Condos: Communicating out of a stink

 Smoking pot illegally is nothing new, so why is legal pot going to create more friction with residents?

 In Canada, under the Cannabis Act, the law prohibits smoking pot in public spaces, restaurants, places of work, or public parks.
-Smoking will be allowed at a private residence including the outdoor space of a home (for example, a porch or backyard).
+Smoking will be allowed at a private residence, including a home’s outdoor space (for example, a porch or backyard).
 Four plants can be grown per residence (and not per person).
-There are much more specifics so check them out (link at the end of blog).
+There are many more specifics, so check them out (link at the end of blog).

 Smoking pot at a condo property will be highly restricted.
 Residents are not allowed to smoke marijuana on balconies, back patios or other common areas.